visualboyadvance-m/visualboyadvance-m/trunk/doc/ReadMe.txt

 - Apply pixel filter only to changed parts of the image

-- Make use of multi-core CPUs
+- Make even more use of multi-core CPUs

 - Make use of 64 bit CPUs